Onboard your company to Slack

 Keep track of specific use cases and workflows that will help you achieve your goals.
 Choose scenarios that will maximize the benefit to your team.

 - Start with two to four specific use cases.

 - Choose use cases that address existing communication challenges.

-- Model positive behaviors that members of your team can copy.
+- Model positive behaviors that members can copy.

-- Review your team's progress every week after launching to your company.
+- Review your progress each week after launching Slack company-wide.